paulmalherbe/Tartan/doc/CTL.rst

 Department Records Maintenance
 ..............................
-Use this routine to create department records if departments were enabled in the Systems Record.
+Use this routine to create department records if departments were enabled in the Systems Record or Salaries & Wages has been enabled in the Company Record.

 + **Department** - The department code.
 + **Name** - The name of the department.

+**and if Salaries and Wages has been enabled**

++ **Debit Company** - The company number to be debited
++ **Salary A/C** - The account to be debited with salaries or wages
++ **Commission A/C** - The account to be debited with commission paid
++ **Credit Company** - The company number to be credited
++ **Salary A/C** - The account to be credited with salaries or wages
++ **Commission A/C** - The account to be credited with commission paid

 Module Passwords Maintenance
 ............................